 How do you find time to explain the tasks when they change each month?

 For the most part, the activities only need to be fully explained once… when you first introduce the board!
 The beauty of this Fast Finishers board is that the activities mostly repeat– it’s the themes that change.
 For example, each month includes a Making Words activity.
 In September, students will make words from the letters in the phrase “Back to School.”
 In October, they will make words from the phrase “Trick or Treat,” and so on.
-Spend a little time in the beginning of the year explaining this activity, and students will understand what to do with it the next month and the next month!
+Spend a little time at the beginning of the year explaining this activity, and students will understand what to do with it the next month and each month after that!

 How do you keep students from rushing through their work?